fpom/nftoot/README.md

 # A bot to generate Non-Fungible Toots

 NFToot is a Mastodon bot that posts a NFToot for each new follower.
+Beyond this useful feature, NFToot is a simple Mastodon bot that was decelopped to play with `Mastodon.py` API.

 ## FAQ